Michigan, native tribes reach new Great Lakes fishing deal

-The tentative deal involves contentious issues for groups wanting shares of a valuable resource as populations of some species — particularly whitefish and salmon — have fallen over the past two decades.
+The deal involves contentious issues for groups wanting shares of a dwindling resource, as populations of valuable species — particularly lake trout, whitefish and salmon — have fallen over the past two decades.

 A proposed order submitted to a federal judge would extend for 24 years a system overseeing commercial and sport fishing in areas of lakes Michigan, Huron and Superior covered by an 1836 treaty.
 Those sections of the lakes are entirely within the U.S. and under Michigan’s jurisdiction.

-Under the treaty, the Odawa and Ojibway nations described collectively as Anishinaabek ceded lands that would comprise nearly 40% of Michigan's eventual territory, while retaining hunting and fishing rights.
+Under the treaty, Odawa and Ojibwe nations who describe themselves collectively as Anishinaabek ceded lands that would comprise nearly 40% of Michigan’s eventual territory while retaining hunting and fishing rights.

 People are also reading…